romanticmonkey/CCA2021-nietzsche-in-his-era/README.md

 Google_Ngrams --> a failed attempt to contruct W2V on Google Ngrams

-Note: I have some problem pushing files through command lines, so the models are uploaded in .rar files.
+Note: I have some problem pushing files through command lines.
+Please contact me for data files.